 Support to Faculty Mentor: Faculty mentors are awarded a stipend of $1000.

-Deadline: Applications due in the Honors Program Office March, 2018.
+Deadline: Applications due in the Honors Program Office March 16, 2018 by 4pm.
 Please stay tuned for information and dates.

 Students should consult faculty members about available opportunities for supervised summer research.
 Once a student has identified an opportunity, s/he should complete the following and turn in to the Honors Program office by the given deadline: